cop4808-spring-2023-fullstack-web/hw3-tic-tac-toe-js-Itchibal/README.md

 ## Description
-The popular Tic-tac-toe game, implemented with vanilla JavaScript.
+The popular Tic-tac-toe game, implemented with vanilla JavaScript, HTML and CSS.
+Some minor Improvements have been made to the game, a list of the upgrades is below.
 ## Upgrades
 <ul>
   <li>Randomly Selected Starting Player</li>